List of FoxTrot characters: Other

 iFruit is a parody of the iMac computer. iFruit is the Fox's talking family computer which, upon being turned on, opens with the phrase, "Welcome to iFruit.
 Hug me".
-It first appears in a 1999 storyline in which Andy buys it on a computer shopping spree (namely after, in an earlier storyline, Roger sells the old computer in a yard sale after he ends up losing so much money day trading stocks), but only because it was "darling," much to the dismay of Jason, who comments, "Geekdom is dead."
-However, later in the series, iFruit starts growing on Jason because Andy starts buying its peripherals saying they are "adorable," unlike in the case of their previous computer.
+It first appears in a 1999 storyline in which Andy buys it on a computer shopping spree (namely after, in an earlier storyline, Roger sells the old computer in a yard sale after he ends up losing so much money day trading stocks), but only because it was "darling," much to the dismay of Jason.
 Later strips show that it has upgraded to resemble recent iMac flat-screen computers.
 However, the old model was shown in a recent strip in the Foxes' basement, where it is used in memory of Steve Jobs (following his death) via daylight saving time, with Andy stating that "you can't turn the clock back", and Jason replying that he just wants to pretend.

 Pierre is an imaginary character from the strip's early years.
 Paige had recurring dreams of herself in a relationship with the French prince; these dreams are typically influenced by things happening in the strip's real world while Paige is asleep (Jason messing with her, Andy attempting to wake her up, etc.).
 In dreams where Paige and Pierre kiss, one can typically expect to in reality find Jason having Quincy kiss her.
-While most Pierre dreams take place while Paige is home, school has influenced the dreams on more than one occasion, such as Paige falling asleep in class.
-One story arc that had both school and home was where Paige was dreaming Pierre was dueling a rival suitor, a Spanish knight named Juan Carlos.
-The reality was where Andy was trying to get Paige to focus on an elective course to sign up for the forthcoming academic year, and the choice was between Spanish and French class.